25 library cartoons, comic strips, and pictures

 Neil Gaiman once said “Rule number one: Don’t fuck with librarians.”

-Some of the cartoons below are exactly about that.
-The others just show that except interesting books, you’ll find in the library some interesting, really interesting, people.
+Some cartoons presented below are exactly about that.
+The remaining ones show that except interesting books, a library is full of fascinating people.

 If you are very much into libraries, you should follow two cartoonists that devote a majority of their comic strips to these wonderful places.